Present Tense (Arrow): Plot

-Present Team Arrow are shocked that Future Team Arrow has travelled back in time.
+Present team Arrow are shocked that future team Arrow has travelled back in time.
 William Clayton tells his father Oliver Queen that the year is meant to be 2040.
-William's half-sister Mia Smoak and Connor Hawke decide not to tell Present Team Arrow about the dystopian future of Star City under the interests of preserving their timeline, but William doubts that they can keep this a secret for long.
+William's half-sister Mia Smoak and Connor Hawke decide not to tell present team Arrow about the dystopian future of Star City under the interests of preserving their timeline, but William doubts that they can keep this a secret for long.
 Oliver wants to connect with his children's future selves; he is able to restore his bond with William, but Mia keeps her distance out of resentment.
 The next day at the bunker, the two teams watch a newscast of the Deathstroke gang.
-Future Team Arrow believe the gang leader is John Diggle Jr. and go to confront him, only to realize it is Grant Wilson.
-Grant plants bombs but Oliver and the rest of Present Team Arrow manage to save Future Team Arrow.
+The future team believes the gang leader is John Diggle Jr. and go to confront him, only to realize it is Grant Wilson.
+Grant plants bombs but Oliver and the rest of the present team manage to save the future team.

-Connor and William reveal everything to Present Team Arrow.
-Rene Ramirez and John Diggle have a heated argument about their children before Diggle and Connor argue.
+Connor and William reveal everything to the present team, resulting in Rene Ramirez and John Diggle, and later Diggle and Connor arguing.
 Laurel Lance and Mia go to the hospital and Laurel realizes that Mia is going to try and kill Grant.
-Grant is going to use coordinated bomb attacks, and has them all connected to a phone.
-Both the Team Arrows suit up and try to find Grant.
+Grant plans to use coordinated bomb attacks, and has them all connected to a phone.
+Both teams suit up and try to find Grant.
 Once they do, Mia is going to kill him but Oliver stops her from doing so.
 The next morning, Oliver takes Mia to his father Robert's grave and tells her that he did not know his true father until he had died; he does not want to be like that between them.
 Oliver then gets a call from Curtis Holt who says that there is a weapon that can defeat Mar Novu but the man who can make it is in Russia.
 Laurel exits the SCPD and Novu appears before her.
 He offers to bring back Earth-2, but it will require a simple task: she must betray Oliver.